yannansoda/sodabubble-old/_notes/ML/Artificial Neural Networks.md

 $$
 \phi(x) = \frac{1 - e^{-2x}}{1+e^{-2x}}
 $$
-> Different forms can be combined, e.g. using rectifier in the hidden layer and then sigmoid in output layer

 ### Which to choose depends on your problems:
 - for the output layer: